crimx/saladict.crimx.com/docs/en/native.md

 3. Add Chrome to system startup.

-## Search directly
+## Search Clipboard Content With Global Shortcut

-Browser offers global shortcuts settings for extensions through which we can search text on any place.
+On browsers that offer global shortcuts for extensions(Currently only Firefox does no support global shortcuts):

 1. Open `chrome://extensions/shortcuts`, set a `Global` shortcut for ***Search clipboard content in Standalone Panel***.
 2. Copy any text, then press the shortkeys.

-Many brilliant users on Saladict have found out ways to automate this process with other tools.
-Thank them for taking the time to share all these magnificent tutorials!
+With this pattern we can search any text outside of browser.
+Many skillful users of Saladict also have found out ways to automate this process with other tools.
+Thank them for taking the time to make and share all of these magnificent tutorials!

 ## Windows